 An added bonus of the Topponcino is that when your baby falls asleep on it while in your arms, you can gently set them down without having to transfer them to a different surface or temperature.

-If you’re not already familiar, find out how the Topponcino, a type of security pillow, is one such tool that helps us to support our infants in a nurturing way.
+Find out how the Topponcino, a type of security pillow, is an ideal tool to support our infants in a nurturing way.

-For direction on how to make the Topponcino check out our resources from birth to six years.
+For direction on how to make the Topponcino check out the DIY instructions here.